GARMIN FENIX 5 REVIEW :: ALL THE 5 SERIES, IN DETAIL

 This Garmin Fenix 5 Review covers, in detail, the full Fenix 5 range which includes: Fenix 5S; Fenix 5X and the Forerunner 935.

-Garmin’s high-end product range has got con
+Garmin’s high-end product range has just got considerably bigger

 The Fenix 2 was OK back in the day.
 The Fenix 3 eventually became outdoor, multisport greatness selling in large volumes for Garmin.
 The Fenix 3HR added optical HR to the mix.
 The super-expensive Garmin Chronos is a “Fenix 4 dress watch” in everything but name.
 Then there is the real successor to the Fenix 3 which is the Fenix 5.

 That’s because there is the Fenix 5S – aka the ‘small-wristed one’.
 Then there is the Fenix 5X – aka ‘the map one’.
 Then there is the Forerunner 935 which REALLY IS A Fenix 5 – aka the ‘lighter, triathlon one’.
 Then there is the plain old Fenix 5 which really is simply ‘the Fenix 5’.

 The joke is that the Forerunner 935 is the Fenix 5P (plastic) or Fenix 5T (triathlon).
 Ha ha unleash the mirth.
 But seriously when you read this review just substitute 935 for ‘Fenix 5’ and it’ll still hold.

 The software is virtually identical except the 5X has map functionality.

 There are also various strap, screen and bundle options but my head is about to explode just getting to grips with 4 models so I won’t be covering those other variations too much.

 - WHAT’S NEW?

 - SPORT USE – GENERAL